AutomaticHourglass/AutomaticHourglass/_posts/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python.md

 Execute Queue consists of 4 parts:
 - Reading an element from the queue
-- Executing this with first additional parameters: To estimate batch size
+- Executing this with first fixed batch size and lower iteration: To estimate batch size memory usage
+	- a sub-process is observing the memory usage every `u` second (details)
+	- disable logging since this is a temporary run,
 	- Measuring maximum gpu memory during this period
 - Executing this with second additional parameters: To make the actual run
+	- Override the fixed batch size
+	- override logging to enable logging

-Lets go over the this party by part:
+Lets go over this party by part:
 ### Reading an Element from the Queue

 This part is up to your taste and/or requirements.

 I have used the way satisfies all of my requirements.
 I'm reading the queue from a gsheet that I own.
-The ghseet is quite simple, it consists of one column of text entries as being the "Queue" and one *counter* which denotes the current location in the queue.
+The gsheet is quite simple, it consists of one column of text entries as being the "Queue" and one *counter* which denotes the current location in the queue.

 ![[assets/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python/gsheet_screenshot.png]]
 ![]({{'assets/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python/gsheet_screenshot.png' | relative_url}})